 Description: This course is designed to use skills and knowledge gained from Culinary I and applies them to advanced food preparation techniques.
-Topics covered include plating and presentation, meat and poultry identification and preparation, and yeast-raised products.
+Topics covered include food safety, plating and presentation, appetizers, yeast doughs, pies and cakes, meat and poultry identification and preparation, and more!